egorkapot/python_innowise/README.md

 This project contains the following working files:
  - configs - folder that contains a working file
    -  conf_db.py - file with configuration settings
+   -  config.json - configuration for database in json file
  - logg - folder that contains setup for logging
    -  logger_setup.py - file with setup
    -  debug.log - log file that saves log messages